 The PHP CLI SAPI comes with a built-in web server.
 It can be used to run your PHP applications locally during development, for testing or for application demonstrations.
 This way, you don't have to bother configuring a full-featured web server such as Apache or Nginx.

 The preferred way to develop your Symfony application is to use Symfony Local Web Server.

 The built-in web server is meant to be run in a controlled environment.
 It is not designed to be used on public networks.

 Symfony provides a web server built on top of this PHP server to simplify your local setup.
 This server is distributed as a bundle, so you must first install and enable the server bundle.

 Move into your project directory and run this command:

-$ cd your-project/ $ composer require server --dev
+$ cd your-project/ $ composer require --dev symfony/web-server-bundle

 Starting the Web Server¶

-Running a Symfony application using PHP's built-in web server is as easy as
+To run a Symfony application using PHP's built-in web server, execute the

 $ php bin/console server:start